*********** Warning: Spoiler alert! *************************

 After battling through the legions, the Dark Ones busted through Gloryngael’s front door.
 A Maldok, an ancient demon from the Elder Days, preceded the Shadow Lord into Tintammil and confronted Gwynndyl on the Pearl Throne.
 Wrapped in god-fire, she fought the demon with every ounce of strength she possessed, but the Maldok’s Pit-born sorcery was too much.
 The shadow engulfed her and she began to falter.

 Ataryl watched, helpless to save his mother, and then, just when Gwynndyl was about to fall, a stranger entered Tintammil.
-His sword dripped with demon ichor and wroth was written on his face.
+His sword dripped with demon ichor and wroth was his face.
 Arlyn had arrived.
-He knew nothing of his heritage though, he’d come to Sangrithar on the advice of a mysterious one-armed Elf met in the Dael Vyrnyn.
+He knew nothing of his heritage though, having come to Sangrithar solely on the advice of a mysterious one-armed Elf met in the Dael Vyrnyn.
 He defeated the Maldok, but was mortally wounded in the process.
-Gwynndyl and he had a moment together before the Shadow Lord entered Tintammil cloaked in swirling darkness and then Arlyn passed from the world.
+He and Gwynndyl shared a brief moment and then Arlyn passed from the world just as the Shadow Lord entered Tintammil cloaked in swirling darkness.

 The Shadow Lord was the worst evil on the face of Sangrar though he hadn’t always been that way.
 Once upon a time, he’d been a member of the Elder Races, a prince and son of a Secondborn, but he’d let beauty tempt him into love gone wrong.
 After letting Sorrow enter the world, the Traitor fell utterly to the dark side and following the Battle of Unending Night, was reborn in the Dark Lord’s Breeding Pits as a thing of shadow and evil.
-After Kandol pulled the world down (initiated in no small way by the Traitor) he fled to the Darkstar with One-Eye and the Erlikarrin to lick his wounds.
+After Kandol pulled the world down (a feat in which the Traitor played no small part) he fled to the Darkstar with One-Eye and the Erlikarrin to lick his wounds.
 After a time, he came back to Sangrar and settled in the Shadowgrim to make mischief upon the world.

-Gwynndyl stood little chance.
-Not even god-fire could save her against his ancient evil.
-The being once known as the Traitor hurled a spell of shadow that engulfed Gwynndyl upon the throne and consumed her.
-Before Ataryl’s eyes, his mother shriveled into a ball of nothing.
-Gwynndyl, Priest-Queen of Sangrithar’s light was forever extinguished and the Pearl Throne lay empty.
-Only Thar’s lightning bolt necklace remained to show that she’d ever been there.
+Gwynndyl stood little chance of defeating the Traitor.
+Not even god-fire could save her from this ancient evil.
+The being once known as the Traitor hurled a spell of shadow that engulfed her while she sat upon the Pearl Throne and utterly consumed her.
+Before Ataryl’s watching eyes, the shadow shriveled away his mother into a ball of nothing, thereby extinguishing forever the light of Gwynndyl, last Priest-Queen of Sangrithar.
+The Pearl Throne lay empty save for Thar’s lightning bolt necklace, the only evidence that she’d ever been there.

 Never has a more momentous spell ever been cast, not in all the annals of Sangrar’s history.
 Had the spell had struck its intended target, Ataryl might have perished and the line of Thar who was Umbar would have come to an end.
 But the shadow did not strike Ataryl thanks to the valiant heroics of Maelryn the Vizier.
 The Elf lord threw himself in front of Ataryl and allowed the deadly shadow dart to strike him instead.
 With what he thought were his dying words, Maelryn told Ataryl his true lineage, and then lapsed into unconsciousness as the Shadow Lord’s magik overwhelmed him.

-I’ve never known how Maelryn knew.
+I’ve never known how Maelryn knew that Arlyn was descended from Avara.
 Knowing that Arlyn was Ataryl’s father was easy enough to explain – Gwynndyl must have told him – but as for the rest of it, I’m at a loss.
 Maybe Kandol got word to him, though if he did, he never admitted it to me.
 Maybe the Seeress alerted him, or maybe he saw the truth in Ataryl’s eyes.

 Instinctively, Ataryl called upon his birthright and the god-fire responded like a lover seeking to impress.
 Recognizing Ataryl as an instrument of Prophecy, the Shadow Lord withdrew, unwilling to face the combined might of Prince and Priestess.
 Leaderless, the remaining Dark Ones fell quickly to Sangrithar’s legions, order was restored to the empire, and Ataryl was raised to the Pearl Throne, becoming the first God-Emperor and beginning Sangrithar’s Golden Age.
 Maelryn was hailed as a hero for saving Ataryl.

 But the Shadow Lord’s evil work wasn’t finished.
 The spell he’d cast, the one Maelryn had intercepted, was most fell.
 Anyone else would have been dead on the spot, but the Vizier was far from ordinary and instead of dying, the shadow corrupted him.
-No one knew what the Shadow Lord’s spell had done– at first, not even Maelryn himself – but over time, the shadow slowly corrupted him until he was utterly and completely, the Shadow Lord’s, a fact he was careful to conceal.
+No one knew what the Shadow Lord’s spell had done – at first, not even Maelryn himself realized what had occurred – but over time, the shadow slowly corrupted him until he was utterly and completely, the Shadow Lord’s, a fact he was careful to conceal.

 However much Maelryn was loved for saving the God-Emperor, that’s how much was Emerre was held up to ridicule for staying in Gloryngael’s dungeons during the War of Shadows.
 Even after eighteen hundred years as the Gloryngael Ghoul, he wasn’t any closer to forgiving himself for failing Avara.
 Even after learning that her line had survived, that Ataryl was her heir, Emerre couldn’t forgive himself.
 He stayed in the bowels of Gloryngael, hiding in shame.